 It sounds like a stupid question, but it’s not!
 You should remove your shoe insoles before placing custom-made orthotics.
 For full-length insoles, it’s best to remove your original insole too, but it’s not obligatory.
 If you feel more comfortable and your feet have enough space, you can keep the original insole under the new one.
 On the contrary, 3/4 length shoe inserts are supposed to be placed on top of your shoe insoles.

 Medicare does cover orthotic shoes and inserts for people with type 1 to type 2 diabetes who qualify under Medicare Part B. The shoe inserts must be prescribed by a podiatrist, an orthotist, a prosthetist, a pedorthist, or any other qualified doctor.

-Some private medical insurances in the US also cover part of the cost of therapeutic footwear for diabetics.
+Some private medical insurances in the US also cover part of the cost of therapeutic footwear for people with diabetes.
 Check with your insurance provider.

-Custom-made orthotics can cost anywhere between $250 and $1500 and are usually not covered by medical insurances.
+Custom-made orthotics can cost between $250 and $1500 and are usually not covered by medical insurance.
 The process takes a long time and several appointments with specialists who thoroughly examine and cast your feet.
-If you have serious foot conditions such as advanced neuropathy, foot ulcer, foot deformation, chronic pain or tendinitis, and you can afford the price, custom orthotics do make the difference.
+Custom orthotics make the difference if you have severe foot conditions such as advanced neuropathy, foot ulcer, foot deformation, chronic pain, or tendinitis and can afford the price.

 Acupressure insoles are magnetic therapy shoe inserts covered with plenty of tiny magnetic nodules.
 Their action is based on reflexology, an alternative medical practice relying on the idea that every area of your feet is linked to a part of your body.
 They provide a massaging effect and claim to be an effective foot pain relief solution.

-I’ve done some research and found that the Carespot Gel Acupressure Foot Therapy Inserts have the best customers reviews of all magnetic shoe insoles.
+I’ve researched the Carespot Gel Acupressure Foot Therapy Inserts and have the best customer reviews of all magnetic shoe insoles.